 In addition to applying and enhancing skills as you study, students also find the year deepens their understanding of studies in the later stages of their degree programme.

 Arrangements for your placement are made through the University.
 During the placement you are employed by a company but are still a member of the University and you will receive up to three visits from your personal tutor, who will monitor your progress and liaise with your company.
 Occasionally students secure overseas placements.

 Year 1 marks do not count towards the classification of any of our degrees but allow us to ensure that you are making good progress with your studies.
-All subsequent work (including that of any period of Professional Training) is considered for your final award, and assessment takes the form of coursework, projects, laboratory reports and presentations, along with traditional examinations.
+All subsequent work is considered for your final award, and assessment takes the form of coursework, projects, laboratory reports and presentations, along with traditional examinations.
 You should find this mix helps you to plan your time and achieve your best performance.

 Generally about 60 per cent of the degree award is based on examinations and 40 per cent on continuous assessment.